Lecturer: prof. Giovanni Lagorio (DIBRIS, Università di Genova)

 This course has a strong hands-on approach; proficiency in low-level C programming, and familiarity with operating system concepts are a must.
 Lectures will contain practical activities, therefore participants need to bring their own Linux laptops and set them up appropriately.

 The exam consists in the exploitation of some 32/64-bit programs (a different set for each student), and a subsequent discussion of the used techniques and tools.

 Laptop (VM?) setup

 Assuming a Debian-based distro (examples tested on Ubuntu 16.04); tools:

 The playlist of the lectures (in Italian) is available on Youtube.

 - x86/x64 Assembly

 - Memory corruption attacks

 - Address-Space Layout Randomization

-- Lectures on Youtube: Part 6, Part 7, Part 8, Part 9, Part 10 (incomplete due to network error during streaming; we’ll record it again), Part 11 and Part 12
+- Lectures on Youtube: Part 6, Part 7, Part 8, Part 9, Part 10 (few minutes of the recording are missing due to network error during streaming), Part 11 and Part 12